-a.
+- a.
 Review and approve the appointment and dismissal of the Corporation's chief audit executive or a third party performing similar responsibilities (as applicable, the "Internal Audit Function").
-The Internal Audit Function shall

-- report directly to the Committee, with a secondary reporting relationship to the CFO for administrative purposes. - b.
+The Internal Audit Function shall report directly to the Committee, with a secondary reporting relationship to the CFO for administrative purposes. - b.
 Review the performance of the Internal Audit Function and review and approve the Internal Audit Function's compensation or fees. - c.
-Review the scope and effectiveness of the Corporation's internal audit function including the Internal Audit charter and the responsibilities, budget and staffing of the internal audit function. - d.
-Review, with the Internal Audit Function, the proposed audit plan, including explanations for deviations from the original plan and any difficulties encountered in the course of the internal audit function's work, any restrictions on the scope of work and access to required information.
+Review the scope and effectiveness of the Corporation's Internal Audit Function including the Internal Audit charter and the responsibilities, budget and staffing of the Internal Audit Function and any disclosed relationships or services that may impact the objectivity and independence of the Internal Audit Function. - d.
+Review, with the Internal Audit Function, the proposed audit plan, including explanations for deviations from the original plan and any difficulties encountered in the course of the internal audit function's work, any restrictions on the scope of work and access to required information. - e.
+Review significant Internal Audit Function findings, recommendations and management responses thereto. - f.
+Oversee the work of the Internal Audit Function, the independent registered public accounting firm and other risk management functions of the Corporation to verify appropriate coordination and use of resources. - g.
+Review the Internal Audit Function's compliance with the Institute of Internal Auditor's Standards for the Professional Practice of Internal Auditing.